Best practices for using Office 365 on a slow network

 What's the best way to report problems?

 Microsoft continually improves the overall performance of Office 365 by monitoring the network, measuring bandwidth and latency, improving page load time, reducing disk I/O, redesigning pages to use Minimal Download Strategy, adding hardware to data centers and adding more data centers.
-For more information about checking your current status and reporting issues, see View the status of your services.
+For more information about checking your current status and reporting issues, see How to check Office 365 service health.